WAGO/pfc-firmware/README.md

 ## Installation

 1. Delete full content of the card with the tool "Active@KillDisk" - to download click here: http://www.killdisk.com/downloads/KillDisk-Freeware-Setup.exe
-2. Write image on the WAGO SD card with "Win32DiskImager" - to download click here: https://sourceforge.net/projects/win32diskimager/
+2. Write <a href="https://github.com/WAGO/pfc-firmware/releases" title="image">image</a> on the WAGO SD card with "Win32DiskImager" - to download click here: https://sourceforge.net/projects/win32diskimager/
 3. Plug-in the WAGO SD card first before booting the PFC100/200.
 4. Adjust the static IP address with "Wago Ethernet Settings".
 5. Due to changes in the WebBasedManagement (WBM), make sure to delete the full browser cache (!) and restart the browser after.